The British Transport Police has just become the first UK police force to launch a...read more

 If your doctor has given you a sick note then you should remain off sick for the duration of the certificate.
-As long as you earn £112 per week (the lower earnings limit) then you are entitled to receive statutory sick pay of £88.45 per week.
-Your employer cannot stop you from going off sick if you is not fit to be in work and certainly if you have been signed off sick by your doctor.
+As long as you earn £112 per week (the lower earnings limit) then you are entitled to receive statutory sick pay.
+This is currently £88.45 per week.
+Your employer cannot stop you from going off sick if you are not fit to be in work and certainly if you have been signed off sick by your doctor.
 SSP can be payable for a period of up to 28 weeks.

 You will be entitled to maternity leave, which can commence 11 weeks prior to the date of expected child birth.
-Depending on when the baby is due and your earnings during the qualifying period (the eight-week period before the 15 weeks before the expected date of child birth) will determine whether you are entitled to statutory maternity benefit – currently £139.58 per week.
+When the baby is due and your earnings during the qualifying period will determine whether you are entitled to statutory maternity benefit.
+The qualifying period is the eight-week period before the 15 weeks before the expected date of child birth).
+Maternity benefit is currently £139.58 per week.

-If you remains off sick up to the fourth week before the due date of child birth then your employer can insist that maternity leave is commenced at that point.
+If you remains off sick up to the fourth week before the due date of child birth then your employer can insist that maternity leave is commenced.

 *Lesley Banks assisted in answering this question.